 Over 4,000 manuscript collections, consisting of personal papers, records of organizations, businesses and churches, and the governmental archives of Detroit and Wayne County, Michigan make up the manuscript collection.
 Of particular interest are: the Grace Bedell letter to Abraham Lincoln; French licenses to voyageurs; correspondence and papers of local notables such as Antoine de la Mothe Cadillac, Anthony Wayne, Henry Rowe Schoolcraft and Lewis Cass.

 All materials in the BHC are reference and cannot leave the reading room.
 Specific items can be identified using the library's online catalog, traditional card catalogs, and in-house finding aids.
 Photocopying is subject to approval: many items are fragile, oversized or subject to other restrictions and cannot be placed on a copier.
 Use of a patron's digital camera may be permitted for items not approved for photocopying.
 Inquiries may be made by phone, mail, e-mail, and in person.
 A list of researchers is provided as a courtesy to those needing extensive research.
 Neither the Burton Historical Collection or the Detroit Society for Genealogical Research (DSGR) recommends any particular individual or takes any responsibility for the work performed.
 This list is provided for your information and convenience only.

 Thousands of photographs and other photographic formats of Detroit and Michigan scenes, Great Lakes ships, and people make up the Burton image collection.
 Books, magazines, and newspapers have been indexed for illustrations.
 A large collection of postcards shows how the city and state looked to tourists of earlier days.
-It is necessary to complete the Special Collections Reproduction Order Form for any reproduction (other than photocopies) of photos owned by the Special Collections departments.

 Donations to Special Collections